To participate in a Silent Retreat

 It is recommended to keep the same path all through the retreat.

 Camino-Walk is practiced on the longer walks.
-Again you connect to the rhythm and the continuity of the movement – intensified because we walk as a group.
+Again you connect to the rhythm and the continuity of the movement.
 Also here we are “being walked”.
 In the beginning it again can be helpful to be aware of the grounding and the breath.

 We are not encouraging nor teaching a special way of meditating.
 You can use your own preferred techniques or just be.
 Our teacher Michael Barnett says that he himself never meditates – and yes, he often finds himself in the meditative space, not as a result of a meditation – but more from welcoming life as it is right now… which then might lead to slowing down and falling into the calmness.